polyphony-chat/docs/SPECIFICATION.md

 mitigated a bit by making it more difficult for malicious home servers to do something like this without the user noticing.

-Polyproto servers should notify users (even guest users), when a new session token is generated for them.
-This would make the malicious server's actions more noticeable to the user.
-However, this does not address the issue of the malicious server being able to generate a federation token for a server which you are not yet connected to.
+Polyproto servers should notify users (even foreign users), when a new session token is generated for them.
+This would make the malicious home server's actions more noticeable to the user.
+However, this does not address the issue of the malicious home server being able to generate a federation token for a server which you are not yet connected to.
 Clients who re-connect to a server after being offline should be notified of any new session tokens that were generated for them while they were offline.
 This `NEW_SESSION` message should be sent to all sessions, except for the new session.
 The